cybertec-postgresql/ora_migrator/README.md

       AND remote_schema = 'LAURENZ'
     ORDER BY table_name, position;

-Conditions will be pushed down to Oracle whenever that is possible for oracle_fdw, so the queries should be efficient.
+The additional conditions will be pushed down to Oracle whenever that is possible for oracle_fdw, so the queries should be efficient.

-ALl Oracle object names will appear like they are in Oracle, which is usually in upper case.
+All Oracle object names will appear like they are in Oracle, which is usually in upper case.